madirey/vim-ide/presentations/django/presentation/slide005.md

                                                              /____/
         • Steep learning curve?
 Did you invest in learning StreetFighter / Mortal Kombat combos?
         • Do you get paid to play video games?
+        • If you do, where do I sign up?